muhamuttaqien/ALOHADataConverter/README.md

 # 📦ALOHA Data Converter

-This repository contains scripts for converting an ALOHA HDF5 dataset into two widely used formats for robot learning:
+This repository contains scripts for converting an ALOHA HDF5 dataset into three widely used formats for robot learning:

 **Lerobot format**: used in datasets hosted on Hugging Face – [Lerobot](https://huggingface.co/lerobot).